Rapid-Reservation/rapid-reservation-docs/docs/design.md

 Here are some helpful guides for getting started with React:

 - [Getting Started](https://react.dev/learn)
-- [React: Tic Tac Toe](https://react.dev/learn/tutorial-tic-tac-toe) (Can be done in an hour and REALLY layouts the foundation needed for scope of this projet!
-If you can do this, you are good to go!)
+- [React: Tic Tac Toe](https://react.dev/learn/tutorial-tic-tac-toe): Can be done in an hour and REALLY layouts the foundation needed for scope of this projet!
+If you can do this, you are good to go!
 - [Ultimate React Course with Mosh](https://www.youtube.com/watch?v=SqcY0GlETPk)

+- [React-Example](https://github.com/Rapid-Reservation/React-Example): I built a simple example React project that create restaraunt tablet that on button click we mark it as open or reserved to give you guys an example that correlates with our project!

 ## API